 In 1971, the Turkish government arbitrarily shut down Halki Seminary, the sole seminary for the Ecumenical Patriarchate since 1844.
 The closure of Halki prevents the Ecumenical Patriarchate from training its next generation of leaders, and infringes upon the religious freedom of the world’s 300 million Orthodox Christians.
 Despite a number of promises and assurances from Ankara, Halki remains shut to this day.
 Its continued closure stands as a grim symbol of the plight of religious minorities in the greater Middle East.

 There are less than 200,000 religious minorities in Turkey, and treatment of these groups has worsened under Erdogan’s government.
-USCIRF has expressed concern in the past that the overall landscape for democracy and human rights has “deteriorated significantly with troubling implications for religious freedom or belief.”
+In its latest report, The United States Commission on International Religious Freedom (USCIRF) expressed concern in the past that the overall landscape for democracy and human rights, while warning that the state of religious freedom in Turkey remains deeply troubling.
+USCIRF highlighted the lack of any meaningful progress on the part of the Turkish government to address long standing religious freedom issues.
 Turkey denies the full legal status of religious groups, anti-Semitism and societal discrimination toward those who practice a minority religions are on the rise, and serious religious freedom violations in the Turkish-occupied northern part of Cyprus are an ongoing problem.